JamesLinus/SevenUpdate/sdk.readme.md

 ### File action
 * **Update** = Updates or adds the file
 * **Update if the file exists** = Only updates the file if the client machine has the file installed.
-This is useful for optional files like plugins, language files or stuff that can be delected at installation time.
+This is useful for optional files like plugins, language files or stuff that can be selected at installation time.
 * **Update & Execute** = Updates or adds the file, then executes it and waits until it exits to move on.
 * **Execute** = Executes a file.
 This is a special action.
 The file can already be on the system or it can be downloaded.
-You can use this action for advanced senarios.
+You can use this action for advanced scenarios.
 For example, you can download a update helper application to the tmp directory and execute it
 * **Compare Only** = Compares a files hash against the clients hash, does not update or execute the file.
-This can be used for advanced senarios.
+This can be used for advanced scenarios.
 For example, you can use a file to determine if you need to run an update helper.
 This is often used along with the execute action.
-You can also compare your main exe file and then execute a seperate installer to do the actual updating.
+You can also compare your main exe file and then execute a separate installer to do the actual updating.
 * **Delete** = Deletes a file if it exists on the system
 * **ExecuteThenDelete** = Executes a file, then deletes it.
 You would normally have the file download to the tmp folder in this case.
 This can be used for updates that just run a standalone installer package.